 The workers' comp process in Missouri includes the following steps:

-• Pre-hearing, mediation and hearing: A variety of proceedings occur during the duration of your claim.
-The pre-hearing is used to update the status of your claim’s investigation or the progress of your treatment.
-Judges become involved in the process during mediation.
+- Pre-hearing, mediation, and hearing: A variety of proceedings occur during the duration of your claim.
+The pre-hearing is used to update the status of your claim's investigation or the progress of your treatment.
+Judges become involved in the mediation process.
 Your hearing is the formal process in which the involved parties introduce evidence and support their cases.

 You only have two years from the date of your workplace accident to file a workers' compensation claim in Missouri.
 It is best to file as soon as possible, however, as waiting can result in unforeseen complications and delays.